nestauk/dsp_nesta_brain/documentation/how_to_update_knowledge_base.md

 A data dump containing the HTML files and PDFs from the website can be downloaded from the `discovery-iss` bucket on Amazon S3 (`data/nesta_brain/website_2024-10-29.zip`).
 See also `dsp_nesta_brain/getters/nesta.py` for instructions on downloading it.

 Metadata on each webpage is contained in the file `metadata.jsonl`, also included in the data dump.
 In `web_dump` mode (see below) the details of the webpages to scrape are taken from this file and read into a dataframe.
-Any webpages with a `_status_code` of 200 are removed from the dataframe.
+Any webpages with a `_status_code` of not equal to 200 are removed from the dataframe.
 The dataframe should therefore only contain webpages which have been successfully downloaded and included in the data dump.

 ### PDF scraping